ywpkwon/tf_toy_2d_classification/README.md

-# rf_toy_2d_classification
+# tf_toy_2d_classification

-There is an simple and educational toy classifier (2 fully connected layers) as JAVA applet: http://cs.stanford.edu/people/karpathy/convnetjs/demo/classify2d.html
+This is Tensorflow implementation of an simple and educational toy classifier (2 fully connected layers) using ConvNetJS: http://cs.stanford.edu/people/karpathy/convnetjs/demo/classify2d.html

-This is an implementation of it using tensorflow.
+- `pts.npy` and `labels.npy` files are poins and labels respectively for training
+- Run `python toyinput.py` will generate new `pts.npy` and `labels.npy`
+- Run `python train.py`

+* For information, I refered http://stackoverflow.com/questions/34479872/why-is-tensorflow-100x-slower-than-convnetjs-in-this-simple-nn-example